About Phillip Kingston

 Phillip attended Canterbury Primary School, Camberwell High School and Carey Baptist Grammar School in Victoria, Australia and completed the International Baccalaureate.

-Phillip is an avid skateboarder and DOTA 2 player and occasionally plays golf and tennis.
+Phillip is an avid skateboarder, rock climber, chess and DOTA 2 player and occasionally plays golf and tennis.
 He has played most of the major MMORPGs since Everquest and major RTS games since Starcraft.

 - Member of the Space Industry Association of Australia (since 2020)